Bounding the number of graph refinements for Brill-Noether existence: Further discussion

 \subsection{The gonality of a graph may change after refinement}

 Recent examples of \cite{MR4397104} show, that the divisor theory on $G$ and $G^{(k)}$ can behave quite differently.
-The simplest of their examples is depicted in Figure~\ref{fig: tricycle}; the graph $G$ does not admit a divisor of rank $1$ and degree $5$, a $\mathfrak g_5^1$, whereas $G^{(1)}$ does \cite[Proposition 4.2 and Theorem 4.8]{MR4397104}.
-This is not a counterexample to Conjecture~\ref{c1}, as the Brill-Noether number in this case is $\rho = 2(5 - 1) - 9 \cdot 1 = -1.$ \tikzset{every picture/.style={line width=0.75pt}}
+The simplest of their examples is depicted on the left and middle in Figure~\ref{fig: tricycle}; the graph $G$ does not admit a divisor of rank $1$ and degree $5$, a $\mathfrak g_5^1$, whereas $G^{(2)}$ does \cite[Proposition 4.2 and Theorem 4.8]{MR4397104}.
+This is not a counterexample to Conjecture~\ref{c1}, as the Brill--Noether number in this case is $\rho = 2(5 - 1) - 9 \cdot 1 = -1.$ In this final section, we will discuss some algebro-geometric aspects of this example. \tikzset{every picture/.style={line width=0.75pt}}